locessentials/eng401-business-english-us/unit1/week3/assignment-ethics-case-study.md

 ### 1. Scenario Selection (Class Period 1)
 - Choose one scenario from our [Ethics Scenarios](ethics-scenarios.md) list
-- Post your selection to the Teams Ethics Channel with:
+- Post your selection to the Ethics discussion forum with:
   - Scenario number and title
   - Brief explanation of why you selected this scenario
   - One initial question or concern it raises for you

 ### 2. Case Study Analysis (Class Period 2 - Part 1)

-**Post to Teams Ethics Channel before class:**
+**Post to Ethics discussion forum before class:**

 Your analysis should include bullet points that address: